sunday-take-away/employee-service/README.md

 ```

 ## Create Employee
 Creates a new employee (need to be authenticated).
+Location response header header provides URI for getting employee.

 Note: ID and CREATED do NOT need to be provided.